-If you still wish to appeal your final grade, you may appeal your instructor's decision by requesting that an Academic Affairs Specialist open an official Grade Appeal.
-Your appeal must be submitted using the official campus appeal form and should include the written correspondence between you and your instructor regarding your initial request for a review of your grade.
-The Academic Affairs Specialist will send you a grade appeal questionnaire that must be completed before your grade appeal will be escalated to the Department Chair for review.
-All decisions regarding your grade appeal will be communicated via the Specialist to your email address on file.
-The form is located in the Academic Plan & Forms menu in the University Forms section.
+If you still wish to appeal your final grade, you may appeal your instructor's decision by initiating a request with your Department Chair and should include the written correspondence between you and your instructor regarding your initial request for a review of your grade.
+An Academic Affairs Specialist will notify you of all decisions delivered regarding your grade appeal.

 Grade Appeal Process Walkthrough:

-- Final Level of Appeal: You must resubmit your appeal to an Academic Affairs Specialist using the ecampus form and ask that your appeal be reviewed by the Office of the Provost.
+- Second Level of Appeal: You must ask that your appeal be reviewed by your school dean's office

-- The Office of the Provost will review the appeal and send a decision to an Academic Affairs Specialist within 30 days.
+- Your school dean will review the appeal and send a decision within 30 days

 - At the doctoral level, the school dean’s office is the final level of review, and the decision is considered final